 Dear Dr. Steinhauser,

 We have submitted a revised version of our manuscript #1191329 “Predictive Alternating Runs and Random Task-Switching Sequences Produce Dissociative Switch Costs in the Consonant-Vowel/Odd-Even Task” and have uploaded our responses to Reviewer 3’s comments.
 We are encouraged by this set of reviews, particularly that each reviewer noted the quality of the writing and scientific rigor of our analyses in their response.
-We were similarly encouraged by the verboseness of Review 3’s comments, as such feedback is critical in facilitating scientific development.
+We were similarly encouraged by the depth of Review 3’s comments, as such feedback is critical in facilitating scientific development.
 We note, however, that Reviewer 3 requested an extensive rewrite of our introduction and general discussion which would severely alter the purpose of our paper.
-In lieu of modifying our predictions post-hoc, we have instead focused our revision on clarifying our working memory account of task-switch costs (see pg.
-11) while additionally streamlining our results section, as suggested by Reviewer 3.
+In lieu of modifying our predictions post-hoc, and because 2 other reviewers recommended publication of our manuscript with the exception of small writing edits, we have instead focused our revision on clarifying our working memory account of task-switch costs (see pg.
+11) while additionally streamlining our results section (as suggested by Reviewer 3).
 We hope that our revised manuscript is now suitable for publication in Frontiers in Psychology.

 Reviewer 3